radar/guides/rubygems-org-api.md

 -----------------

 Some API calls require an Authorization header.
-To find your API key, click on your username when logged in and then click on 'Edit Profile'.
-An example of using the API key:
+To find your API key, click on your username when logged in to [RubyGems.org](http://rubygems.org) and then click on 'Edit Profile'.
+Here's an example of using an API key:

     $ curl -H 'Authorization:YOUR_API_KEY' \
       https://rubygems.org/api/v1/some_api_call.json